stackitcloud/stackit-cli/docs/stackit_ske_kubeconfig_create.md

   Get a login kubeconfig for the SKE cluster with name "my-cluster".
 This kubeconfig does not contain any credentials and instead obtains valid credentials via the `stackit ske kubeconfig login` command.
   $ stackit ske kubeconfig create my-cluster --login

-  Create o kubeconfig for the SKE cluster with name "my-cluster" and set the expiration time to 30 days.
+  Create a kubeconfig for the SKE cluster with name "my-cluster" and set the expiration time to 30 days.
 If the config exits in the kubeconfig file the information will be updated.
   $ stackit ske kubeconfig create my-cluster --expiration 30d

   Create or update a kubeconfig for the SKE cluster with name "my-cluster" and set the expiration time to 2 months.
 If the config exits in the kubeconfig file the information will be updated.